eper-io/tig/readme.md

 - File hashes act like page and segment addresses of Intel and AMD process pages.
 - Such a setup can work as an in-memory distributed process with optional nvram swap.
 - Memory mapped, and swap volumes can speed up frequently accessed files.
-- A wrapper can accept any uploads, but allow only internal downloads.
+- A wrapper can customize authorization and security.
 - If you need to scale reading back the same data, we suggest to use a Kubernetes ingress of 2-5 nodes.
 - Scaling large scale frequent updates can be solved with an iSCSI Linux cluster.

 ## Examples

-The temporary directory is a good candidate not to leak files.
+The temporary directory is a good candidate to prevent data leaks.
-It may be an issue deleting across reboots or with a delay.
+Tmp will be an issue deleting across reboots or with a delay.
-You can use `/var/lib` or `/home`.
+You can use `/var/lib` or `/home` for permanent storage.

 ```
 echo test > /tmp/test